diangamichael/WeaponDetection-2/README.md

 # Problem: Active Shooter Response Time

-- It can take 10-20 minutes for help to arrive at an active shooter event.
+- It can take 10-20 minutes for the authorities to arrive at an active shooter incident.

 https://www.guard911.com/the-difference-between-active-shooter-notification-time-response-time/